golixdotcom/guides/trading/sell_btc_for_ngn_in_nigeria.md

 - **Amount** - The  section is auto- filled  by the system so that you see how much you will get for your sale.
 -**Sell BTC** - Click  on the button to sell your btc.
 - Normally when you place an order it will  be displayed  on the **order book**  and in your account it will be displayed on the **My Pending Orders** and it will attract buyers.
-- Orders are displayed on the book starting with the Best Price at that moment (cheapest).
+- Orders are displayed on the  order book starting with the **Best Price** at that moment (cheapest).
 - If you want your BTC o be bought instantly you decide a best price on the market.
 - When a buyer matches your order your Naira is automatically  credited into your NGN wallet.